The Best Car Insurance in Vermont for 2022

 Does not offer better car replacement coverage

-Allstate offers the most affordable auto insurance in Vermont for individuals with poor driving records, at an annual average of $867.
-The company received excellent claims and user satisfaction scores of 4.5 out of a possible 5.
+Allstate offers the most affordable auto insurance for individuals with a poor driving record in Vermont — an annual average of $867.
+The company has excellent claims and a user satisfaction score of 4.5 out of 5.

-Allstate’s discounts and coverage are available to customers with poor driving records, including the following:
+Allstate offers the following discounts and coverages to customers with poor driving records:

-- Roadside Assistance: This coverage reimburses costs for towing and labor if the car is undrivable up to a certain period.
+- Roadside Assistance: This coverage reimburses costs for towing and labor if your car gets stranded on the road.
 Jumpstarts, flat tire repairs, delivering fuel and towing services are all included in this package.

-- Rental Car Reimbursement: Allstate’s transportation expense coverage handles the cost of hiring a rental car for up to a particular dollar amount per day if you experience a covered collision or comprehensive loss.
+- Rental Car Reimbursement: Allstate pays for transportation expenses like hiring a rental car if you experience a covered collision or comprehensive loss.

-- New Car Replacement: With this coverage, Allstate can replace a vehicle less than two model years old with a new car.
+- New Car Replacement: With this coverage, Allstate can replace a vehicle two model years old or less with a new car.

 Best Car Insurance in Vermont for a Military Background

 For current and former military members in Vermont, USAA is the top car insurance provider, according to MoneyGeek.
-Across all categories, the company scored a perfect 5 out of 5.
+Across all categories, the company earned a perfect score of 100.

 MoneyGeek’s Pick: USAA